fredenrg/FRED/README.md

 To minimise the impact on both environment and consumer, we believe that the future is the consumer generating their own electricity.

 Our aims are;

+- To facilitate alternative energy generation through the implementation of solar and wind energy generation projects.

+- To raise awareness to the benefits of alternative energy generation at consumer level and explore the possibilities of new energy devices.

 - To collaborate with engineers, scientists and hobbyist inventors to bring possible energy saving devices to the public.

- - To raise awareness to the benefits of alternative energy generation at consumer level and explore the possibilities of free energy.

- - We want to be the place to go for consumer alternative energy suppliers, distributers and installers through the development of a global directory.
+- We aim to be the place to go for consumer alternative energy products through the development of a global directory.

 Massive thanks to the TurtleCoin developers and their great community.
 ### Installing